saraansh/baranwal-associates/src/components/README.md

 Layout-related components used across the application.
 - `ThemeProvider.tsx` - Theme context provider
 - `LocaleSwitcher.tsx` - Language switcher component
-- `ThemeToggleButton.tsx` - Dark/light mode toggle button
+- `ThemeSwitcher.tsx` - Dark/light mode toggle button

 ### `/common/`
 Common reusable components that can be used throughout the application.